Preparing for Installation¶

 files in a folder called OculusSDK located inside PsychXRBuild, we simply

 Now we can build the source package by entering the following command (replacing <version> with the current version of the package, which is 0.2.4):

 python -m pip install psychxr-<version>.tar.gz

 A preview version of the OpenHMD extension is available as of version 0.2.4 of PsychXR.
 If you want to try it out, you can tell the installer to build it by setting the following environment variable prior to building the source distribution:

 You do not need to specify an SDK of OpenHMD path as PsychXR ships with the required files and the installer knows where to find them.

 Testing the Installation¶

 If everything goes well, PsychXR should be installed and ready to use.
-You can test it by issuing the following command into your Python interpreter:
+You can test it by plugging in your HMD issuing the following command into your Python interpreter: